Real-Time group scheduling¶

 The scheduling period that is equivalent to 100% CPU bandwidth.

 A global limit on how much time real-time scheduling may use.
 This is always less or equal to the period_us, as it denotes the time allocated from the period_us for the real-time tasks.
-Even without CONFIG_RT_GROUP_SCHED enabled, this will limit time reserved to real-time processes.
-With CONFIG_RT_GROUP_SCHED=y it signifies the total bandwidth available to all real-time groups.
+Without CONFIG_RT_GROUP_SCHED enabled, this only serves for admission control of deadline tasks.
+With CONFIG_RT_GROUP_SCHED=y it also signifies the total bandwidth available to all real-time groups.

 The default values for sched_rt_period_us (1000000 or 1s) and sched_rt_runtime_us (950000 or 0.95s).
 This gives 0.05s to be used by SCHED_OTHER (non-RT tasks).
 These defaults were chosen so that a run-away real-time tasks will not lock up the machine but leave a little time to recover it.
 By setting runtime to -1 you’d get the old behaviour back.